Macuyiko/blog/content/2012/2012_05_attempt-at-making-javascripthtml5.md

 3. The polygons can contain holes as well (not sure if there are levels like this in the game).
 4. Polygons can be added to a level which denote "forbidden areas", though which no lines may be drawn.

 Feature number three is the most challenging one.
 To solve this, you have to first create a polygon defining the outermost shape, and then additional polygons to define the holes.
-The area of the obtained shape is then calculated byÂ subtractingÂ the areas of all holes from the areas of all the outer shapes.Â While I was planning to implement this add first, I dropped it, mainly out of laziness, and because much of the logic in the game would've become quite harder when this aspect would be included.
+The area of the obtained shape is then calculated by subtracting the areas of all holes from the areas of all the outer shapes.
+While I was planning to implement this add first, I dropped it, mainly out of laziness, and because much of the logic in the game would've become quite harder when this aspect would be included.

 ###  The Implementation